Kodylow/matador-old/README.md

-# Renegade: A Bitcoin-Powered Passthrough Server
+# Matador: A Bitcoin-Powered Passthrough Server

-Renegade lets you sell API access against an arbitrary API using your API Key in exchange for bitcoin micropayments via L402 Payment Required Codes.
+Matador lets you sell API access against an arbitrary API using your API Key in exchange for bitcoin micropayments via L402 Payment Required Codes.

-I built Renegade because I'm sick of waiting for companies to wrap their APIs with Bitcoin payments, so this lets anyone with an API Key act as an L402 passthrough to the actual API, letting anyone pay for using your API Key with bitcoin.
+I built Matador because I'm sick of waiting for companies to wrap their APIs with Bitcoin payments, so this lets anyone with an API Key act as an L402 passthrough to the actual API, letting anyone pay for using your API Key with bitcoin.

-This first version of Renegade is configured to run against the OPENAI API and currently supports the following endpoints:
+This first version of Matador is configured to run against the OPENAI API and currently supports the following endpoints:

 ```bash
 POST $API_ROOT/v1/chat/completions